 For environment, you might have strong opinions in which case, great.
 But you probably don't give a shit and just want it to run.
 We get that.
 Just commit a .brev/setup.sh file to your repo and it'll run automatically.
 This is simple because you can just put whatever you would run in the terminal in that file and trust that it'll now run automatically.
 We have some recommendations here, and see here for a full library of scripts we've used.

 By the way, you don't have to commit to the repo, you can store the scripts in a separate repo, private or public.
 You can apply personal terminal settings in a similar way, with a .brev/setup.sh in it's own repo.

 Hardware + Environment = Template

 Share it with whoever or clone it yourself if you bork yours.
 Congrats!
 We're no longer constrained by machine problems!

-If you're looking for GPU documentation, please click here.
+If you're looking for GPU instance type documentation, please click here.